confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 schema are persisted to either the key or value of the underlying Kafka message.
 In this sense the key and value also have a logical schema.

-The term _single field_ is used to describe a key or value logical schema where the schema contains only a single field.
+The term _single field schema_ is used to describe a key or value logical schema where the schema contains only a single field.

 ## Motivation and background

 Currently, the `JSON` and `AVRO` formats in KSQL can only deserialize _record_ values, i.e. those in the form of a JSON object or an Avro record.
-These formats can only deserialize _non-record_ types if the type is contained as a field within a top-level _record_ type.
+These formats can only deserialize _non-record_ types if those type are contained as a field within a top-level _record_ type.

 Likewise, KSQL always serializes the value fields with in a schema as fields within